Ontario legislature in session this weekend to try to end college teachers’ strike

-Both Ontario's New Democrats and the governing Liberals conceded that the situation wasn't ideal as the legislature debated a bill on Saturday that would end a five week strike by faculty at the province's colleges.
+A back-to-work bill that would end a strike by college faculty in Ontario appears on track to be pushed through the legislature on Sunday.

-The government had to call the legislature into a rare weekend sitting as the NDP opposed speedy passage of the bill on both Thursday and Friday.
+The bill cleared another hurdle Saturday as the Liberals and New Democrats pointed fingers at each other over how the legislation has been handled.

-Advanced Education Minister and Deputy Premier Deb Matthews told the House that the NDP was unnecessarily delaying students' return to the classroom.
+The New Democrats have blocked swift passage of the bill since Thursday and Advanced Education Minister and Deputy Premier Deb Matthews told the House on Saturday that the NDP was unnecessarily delaying students' return to the classroom.

-But New Democrat leader Andrea Horwath countered that the government's bill doesn't get to the root of the problem.
+The accusation drew a sharp response from NDP Leader Andrea Horwath who accused Matthews of being irresponsible.

-"Instead of focusing on precarious work and things that we could have done to make working life better in this province, here we are today.
-We're debating yet another Conservative-style bill.
-This bill is not a solution to the problems that exist currently," she said, adding that it "leaves a broken system in place."
+"For a cabinet minister, a minister of Crown, to suggest that any legislator should pass through legislation without even reading it, that is the height of irresponsibility and shameful," Horwath told reporters on Saturday.
+"I am disgusted frankly, by the tactics that minister is using, it is inappropriate."

-Both sides in the debate expect the bill will be passed this weekend and if that occurs, hundreds of thousands of students could be back in class by Tuesday.
+Both sides in the debate expect the bill will be passed on Sunday and if that occurs, hundreds of thousands of students could be back in class by Tuesday.

 Ontario Public Service Employees Union President Warren (Smokey) Thomas said the union tried to get the colleges' bargaining team back to the table.